geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	‎**Important:** You have just verified that a licensed user is unable to download Microsoft 365 Apps for enterprise if the global Office download setting has been turned Off.

-19. At this point Holly wants to turn the global Office download setting back On so that Laura can download Microsoft 365 Apps for enterprise.
-To do this, you must switch back to **LON-DC1**.
-You should still be logged into Microsoft 365 as Holly Dickson.
+19. At this point Holly wants to turn the global Office download setting back On so that Laura can download Microsoft 365 Apps for enterprise. <br/>

+	To do this, switch back to **LON-DC1**.

-20. In the **Microsoft 365 admin center**, under the **Settings** section in the left-hand navigation pane, select **Org Settings**.
+20. On LON-DC1, you should still be logged into Microsoft 365 as Holly Dickson.
+In the **Microsoft 365 admin center**, under the **Settings** section in the left-hand navigation pane, select **Org Settings**.

 21. In the **Settings** window, the **Services** tab is displayed by default.
 Scroll down through the list of services and select **Office installation options**.